youyinnn/cloud_run_tut/README.md

 The `your_table_name` is the only term we could decide.
 In this case, it is `iris`.

-Then, create a new Eventarc trigger for the endpoint `/event_receive` on the Cloud Run service's TRIGGER panel similar as we did before:
+Then, create a new Eventarc trigger for the endpoint `/event_receive` on the Cloud Run service's TRIGGER panel, similar to what we did before:

 ![image-20230831161329519](img/image-20230831161329519.png)